leobrod44/Smartess/README.md

 ## Developer getting started guide
 What would a new developer need to do to get the system up and running?

+Currently the hub and web system are being developped separately as for scalability benefits.
+Later in the project, some commands will be set up to launch both systems at the same time.

+For Hub: Refer to [Hub developper's guide](https://github.com/leobrod44/Smartess/blob/main/go#readme)

+For Web: Refer to [Web developper's guide](https://github.com/leobrod44/Smartess/tree/main/smartessweb#readme)